Raviikumar001/understanding-Redux/When we are making our app, we want our .md

-When we are making our app, we want our state to be managed well so what we can do to make our state more predictable is to have a central state.
+When we are making our app, we want our state to be managed well, so what we can do to make our state more predictable is to have a central state.
 What we want to achieve is state predictabiliy when we are making our app